1nst4ll/mango-news/docs/backend-setup.md

 ## RSS Feed

 The backend provides an RSS feed of the latest articles.
+This endpoint has been implemented in `backend/src/index.js`.

 ### `GET /api/rss`